Brett Tomko: York Revolution

 On March 22, 2013, Tomko signed a contract with the York Revolution of the independent Atlantic League of Professional Baseball.
-In 19 starts for York, he registered a 4–8 record and 4.98 ERA with 90 strikeouts across 124 2/3 innings pitched.
+In 19 starts for York, he had a 4–8 record and 4.98 ERA with 90 strikeouts across 124 2/3 innings pitched.
 Tomko retired in August chance to complete scout and player development school with the Kansas City Royals organization in the hopes of catching on as a professional coach or scout.

 Kansas City Royals (second stint)

-On November 20, 2013, Tomko signed with Leones del Eascogido in the Dominican Professional Baseball League.
+On November 20, 2013, Tomko signed with Leones del Escogido in the Dominican Professional Baseball League.
 Thanks to a strong performance, he had half a dozen MLB teams interested in signing him.
 On March 14, 2014, Tomko agreed to a minor league contract with the Kansas City Royals.
 In nine appearances (eight starts) for the Triple-A Omaha Storm Chasers, he posted a 4–3 record and 3.80 ERA with 32 strikeouts across 47 1/3 innings pitched.
 On June 3, Tomko was released by the Royals organization.

 Colorado Rockies

 Tomko signed a minor league contract with the Colorado Rockies on June 10, 2014.
-He maintained a 5.85 ERA with 28 strikeouts in 40 innings pitched across 10 starts for the Triple-A Colorado Springs Sky Sox.
+He had a 5.85 ERA with 28 strikeouts in 40 innings pitched across 10 starts for the Triple-A Colorado Springs Sky Sox.